Burmese pythons in Florida: Invasive impact

 Burmese pythons in the state of Florida are classified as an invasive species.
-They disrupt the ecosystem by preying on native species, outcompeting native species for food or other resources, and/or disrupting the physical nature of the environment.
+They disrupt the ecosystem by preying on native species, outcompeting them for food or other resources, and/or altering the physical environment.
 They are comparable in size or even larger than adult native snake species and quickly reach sizes that reduce their vulnerability to predation.
-The native American alligator (Alligator mississippiensis) is known to be prey, predator, and competitor of the serpent depending upon size of individuals.
-Bobcats (Lynx rufus) have also been observed raiding python nests for eggs.
+The native American alligator is known to be prey, a predator, and a competitor of the serpent, depending on the size of the individuals.
+Bobcats and vultures have been observed raiding python nests for eggs.